dagatsoin/ravioli/README.md

 Its role is to abstract the low level API of the model by composing mutations in a declarative way.

-Keep in mind that an action is just a fire and forget interface and does not guarantee a result. **An action is decoupled from the model** and does not know its actual state neither its internal shape or methods.
-It only barely knows how to form a proposal which maybe will accepted in part or in whole by the model.
+Keep in mind that an action is just a fire and forget interface and does not guarantee a result.

+**An action is decoupled from the model** and does not know its actual state neither its internal shape or methods.
+It only barely knows how to form a proposal which maybe will be accepted in part or in whole or will be rejected by the model.

-An action is a pure function which return a proposal.
+An action is a pure function which must return a proposal.
+Important notes the the returned value is just used internaly and the action caller just gets `undefined`

 ```ts
 function hit() {